Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 • Taste some delicious Swiss cheese and chocolate at the factory

-In the morning, explore Zurich on your own, borrow a free bike with «Züri rollt» or join a guided city tour.
-After the tour, grab some take-away lunch and have it on the train to Zermatt.
+Explore Zürich in the morning at your own pace, rent a free bike with "Züri rollt" or join a city tour.
+After the tour, you can grab a take-away lunch and enjoy it on the train to Zermatt.

-If you’re not in a rush to get to Zermatt, take a quick break in Bern, Spiez or Thun.
-Those cities are all along the way from Zurich to Zermatt and offer plenty of sights and things to do.
+If you're not in a hurry to get to Zermatt, you can take a short break in Bern, Spiez, or Thun.
+These cities are all on the route from Zürich to Zermatt and offer plenty of sights and activities.

 Zermatt HerbstBergdorf Zermatt im Herbst (Foto: Zermatt Tourismus Pascal Gertschen)